miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 ... (something similar repeated 9 more times)
 ```

-This operation moves 1.00228288 SOL from the reserve to a stake account on a given
+This operation moves 1.00228288 MLN from the reserve to a stake account on a given
 validator.
-This means you'll need over 1 SOL for each validator that you want to add.
+This means you'll need over 1 MLN for each validator that you want to add.

 ## Step 4: Deposit stakes into the pool

 Now that your pool has validators, it can accept stake accounts for you
 to manage.
-There are two possible sources of deposits: SOL or stake accounts.
+There are two possible sources of deposits: MLN or stake accounts.
-In step 2, we deposited SOL directly, so now we'll deposit stake accounts.
+In step 2, we deposited MLN directly, so now we'll deposit stake accounts.

 This option is particularly attractive for users that already have a stake
 account, and either want stake pool tokens in return, or to diversify their stake more.